cdown/battery-notify/README.md

 - Notifications on battery state change
 - Works with multiple batteries
 - Warnings on low/critical battery percentages
-- Warnings when connected to a monitor but not mains power (X11 only)
+- Warnings when connected to an external monitor but not mains power (X11 only)
 - Ability to sleep the computer with a custom command on critical percentage

 ## Usage